 5.A117

-Alternative non-GSO FSS hard limit

-Option 1: For use of the frequency bands 18.1-18.6 GHz, 18.8-20.2 GHz and 27.5-30 GHz, or parts thereof, by space stations in the [Alternative FSS: fixed-satellite service (space-to-space)][Alternative ISS: inter-satellite service] Resolution [A117-B] (WRC-23) shall apply.
-Such use is not subject to coordination under No. 9.11A.
-No. 4.10 does not apply.
-(WRC-23)

-Option 2: For use of the frequency bands 18.1-18.6 GHz, 18.8-20.2 GHz and 27.5-30 GHz, or parts thereof, by space stations in the [Alternative FSS: fixed-satellite service (space-to-space)][Alternative ISS: inter-satellite service] Resolution [A117-B](WRC-23) shall apply.
+For use of the frequency bands 18.1-18.6 GHz, 18.8-20.2 GHz and 27.5-30 GHz, or parts thereof, by space stations in the [Alternative FSS: fixed-satellite service (space-to-space)][Alternative ISS: inter-satellite service] Resolution [A117-B](WRC-23) shall apply.
 Such use is limited to space research, space operation and/or Earth exploration-satellite applications, and also transmissions of data originating from industrial and medical activities in space and is not subject to coordination under No. 9.11A.
 No. 4.10 does not apply.
 (WRC-23)

-End of alternative non-GSO FSS hard limit

-Alternative non-GSO FSS coordination

-Option 3: For use of the frequency bands 18.1-18.6 GHz, 18.8-20.2 GHz and 27.5-30 GHz, or parts thereof, by space stations in the [Alternative FSS: fixed-satellite service (space-to-space)][Alternative ISS: inter-satellite service] Resolution [A117-B](WRC-23) shall apply.
-Such use is limited to space research, space operation and/or Earth exploration-satellite applications, and also transmissions of data originating from industrial and medical activities in space.
-No. 4.10 does not apply.
-(WRC-23)

-Option 4: For use of the frequency bands 18.1-18.6 GHz, 18.8-20.2 GHz and 27.5-30 GHz, or parts thereof, by space stations in the [Alternative FSS: fixed-satellite service (space-to-space)][Alternative ISS: inter-satellite service] Resolution [A117-B](WRC-23) shall apply.
-No. 4.10 does not apply (WRC-23)

-End of alternative non-GSO FSS coordination

 Reasons: APT Members agreed to retain the original option 2 as well as delete option 1 and 3.
 A new footnote 5.A117 is needed to call upon the relevant Resolution that contains the regulatory framework to facilitate the use of 18.1-18.6 GHz, 18.8-20.2 GHz and 27.5-30 GHz for satellite-to-satellite operation.
 This is in line with the original Option 2 of the relevant footnote options as contained in Method B of CPM Report.

 MOD ACP/xxA17/7#1897